lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 * `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more information.
 Use this in conjunction with Encryption at Rest and TLS/SSL (Transport Encryption) to assist compliance with regulatory requirements. **Note**: Changing this setting on a cluster will trigger a rolling restart as soon as the cluster is updated.
 * `config_server_management_mode` - (Optional) Config Server Management Mode for creating or updating a sharded cluster.
 Valid values are `ATLAS_MANAGED` (default) and `FIXED_TO_DEDICATED`.
 When configured as `ATLAS_MANAGED`, Atlas may automatically switch the cluster's config server type for optimal performance and savings.
 When configured as `FIXED_TO_DEDICATED`, the cluster will always use a dedicated config server.
 To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).
 - `delete_on_create_timeout`- (Optional) Indicates whether to delete the resource being created if a timeout is reached when waiting for completion.
 When set to `true` and timeout occurs, it triggers the deletion and returns immediately without waiting for deletion to complete.
 When set to `false`, the timeout will not trigger resource deletion.
 If you suspect a transient error when the value is `true`, wait before retrying to allow resource deletion to finish.
 Default is `true`.
+* `use_effective_fields` - (Optional) Controls how hardware specification fields are returned in the response.
+When set to true, returns the original client-specified values and provides separate effective fields showing current operational values.
+When false (default), hardware specification fields show current operational values directly.
+Primarily used for autoscaling compatibility.
+This opt-in feature enhances auto-scaling workflows by eliminating the need for `lifecycle.ignore_changes` blocks and preventing plan drift from Atlas-managed changes. **Note**: Effective specs (`effective_electable_specs`, `effective_analytics_specs`, `effective_read_only_specs`) are always returned in data sources independently of the flag value.
+See [Auto-Scaling with Effective Fields](#auto-scaling-with-effective-fields) for details.
+This attribute will be deprecated in provider version 2.x and removed in 3.x when the new behavior becomes default.

 ### bi_connector_config